shams9017/cli_calculator/readme.md

 Additionally, it is able to take in an unlimited number of arguments to the add and multiply operations.
 It is designed in a way that if an addtional operation is needed, it can be easily added.

-(Important: The has been tested to run in both Linux (Ubuntu) and Windows environments.
+(Important: The app has been tested to run in both Linux (Ubuntu) and Windows environments.
 However, the automation tests only run in Linux)

 How to run -
 1. Download the source code either from github or zip file.
 Extract zip file.